 Elderberry and Other Natural Remedies for Colds

-Elderberries are a really potent medicine, and they can have a really strong effect on a number of conditions–flu, cold, even strep throat and other bacterial infections!
-If someone in your house comes down with one of these, begins to show potential symptoms, or is exposed to these, begin dosing with this syrup as quickly as possible.
+As we know, elderberries are really potent medicine, and they can have a strong effect on several conditions–flu, cold, strep throat, and other bacterial infections!
+If someone in your house comes down with one of these, shows potential symptoms, or is exposed to these, begin dosing with this DIY syrup as quickly as possible.

-Continue doing so for 2 – 5 days until symptoms abate, and follow up with lots of probiotics (especially those that contain lactobacillus plantarum or s. boulardii) and fermented cod liver oil.
-During the illness, fresh pineapple juice (including the core) may prove beneficial as well.
-All my research (see last week’s post) leads me to think this is probably the most effective treatment for these infections.
+Continue doing so for 2 – 5 days until symptoms abate, and follow up with lots of probiotics (especially those that contain lactobacillus plantarum or s. boulardii) and cod liver oil.
+Fresh pineapple juice (including the core) may also prove beneficial during the illness.
+All my research (see last week’s post) leads me to think this is probably the most effective remedy for these symptoms.

 There are many other herbs and treatments that are beneficial as well, of course.
 Many swear by oregano oil, olive leaf extract, colloidal silver, garlic, various other essential oils and herbs, and so on.
 I think these, too, can have a place in the medicine cabinet.
-Everyone’s body chemistry is different and their “most effective” remedy will be, too.
+Everyone’s body chemistry is different, and their “most effective” remedy will be.